gromacs/gromacs/docs/user-guide/environment-variables.rst

         runs with low atom counts (which are more sensitive to latency than bandwidth).

+``GMX_GPU_PME_DECOMPOSITION``
+        Enable the support for PME decomposition on GPU.
+        This feature is supported with CUDA and SYCL backends, and allows using multiple PME ranks with GPU offload, which is expected to improve performance when scaling over many GPUs.
+Note: this feature still lacks substantial testing.

 ``GMX_CUDA_GRAPH``
         Use CUDA Graphs to schedule a graph on each step rather than multiple activities scheduled to multiple CUDA streams, if the run conditions allow.
 Experimental.